chrisgilldc/cobrabay/README.md

   * Ability to save current system settings to config file
   * Ability to soft-reload system with new config file.
   * Ability to set some (all?) config values via MQTT.
-  * Ability to save current vehicle position as offsets
+  * Ability to save current vehicle position as offsets.
 * Display
-  * Replace strober with progress bar - **In progress**
+  * Replace strober with progress bar
   * Micro-car graphic
   * Alternatives to clock, possibly divide the display.
 * Consoldiate sensor access and data path